 In reality DRIP cannot square the circle.
 Indeed the newly published

-recognises that the legislation does not overcome all the ECJ stumbling blocks, claiming only to address the ECJ judgment "where possible" and "to the extent practicable".
-It also acknowledges the "Risk of being
+Impact Assessment recognises that the legislation does not overcome all the ECJ stumbling blocks, claiming only to address the ECJ judgment "where possible" and "to the extent practicable".
+It also acknowledges the

 We should recognise that DRIP does far more than replace the 2009 Data Retention Regulations.
 It makes substantive changes to the interception warrants, interception capability and communications data access provisions of the Regulation of